 Happy's Partner: I wonder what that operative report would look.
 Total estimated blood loss of 4 RBCs.

 4 RBCs.
 It doesn't get anymore bloodless than that.
 If you want bloodless surgery, we should stop trying to train surgeons that come from our medical schools filled with high anxiety high achievers and start looking in the psychiatric wards for our cutters with skills.
 Now that I think about it, picking our next generation of surgeons from the psychiatric population of cutters makes perfect sense.
-This surgery someecard helps to explain.
+This original Happy Hospitalist ecard helps to explain.